Sand Casting Sourcing Services

 Green Sand Casting

-A widely used option for sand casting because it is inexpensive and stable, green sand casting uses molds that are a mixture of sand, water, and another binder (clay is often used).
+A widely used option for sand casting because it is inexpensive and stable.
+Green sand casting uses molds that are a mixture of sand, water, and another binder (often clay).

 Skin-Dried Sand Casting

-Similar to green sand casting, the skin-dried casting process utilizes a mixture of sand, water, and binding agents, and additionally involves drying the cavity surface.
+Similar to green sand casting, the skin-dried casting process utilizes a mixture of sand, water, and binding agents.
+This process also requires the cavity surface to be dried.

 Dry Sand Casting